Flood Zone X: What You Need to Know

 • What does shaded Flood Zone X mean?

-A shaded Zone X is an area with moderate flood hazard.
+A shaded Zone X is an area with a moderate flood hazard.
 Properties in this zone face a level of risk somewhere between the limits of 100-year and 500-year floods.

 • Do you need flood insurance in Zone X in Florida?